Danish WW2 Pilots

 Morten Johannes Tscherning Sivebak (Sivebæk) was born on 14 September 1904 in Kolding.
 He was the son of solicitor Thomas Tscherning Sivebæk and Kirstine Katrine Sivebæk (née Jensen).[1]

-Sivebak emigrated to the United States in 1926 arriving in New York on 24 August 1926 on-board the SS Hellig Olav.[2]
+Sivebak emigrated to the United States in 1926 arriving in New York on 24 August 1926 on-board the SS Hellig Olav[2]

 By the early 1940s he was working as a waiter in the Childs Restaurants near Times Square in New York.
 [3] Childs Restaurants was one of the first chain dining restaurants in the USA.[4]

-Sivebak enlisted in the U.S. Army on 2 September 1942 in Fort Jay Governors Island, New York.[4]
+Sivebak enlisted as a private (32443770) in the U.S. Army on 2 September 1942 in Fort Jay Governors Island, New York.[5]

 Endnotes